 A recent addition to the virtual games is to include a spectator file (games with expansion packs have the spectator file with the expansion pack purchase).
 These play-along players are not suspects nor named characters.
 They will have a PDF file resembling a character packet that explains the game and their role and keeps up with the pagination of the character packets, so when you tell them to view page 7, they'll be viewing the same type of page.
 They will have challenge materials just like the other players for ease of playing along.
 For example, Who Whacked a Mole has many detectives working the case in the storyline.
-Therefore, the extra players can all be detectives.
-In the Creeps, Haunts, & Murder game, they can all be the haunted mansion staff members.
+Therefore, the extra players are detectives.
+In the Creeps, Haunts, & Murder game, they are ghosts in the haunted mansion.
 It works.
 It's the best option for you to have a large group on a video chat playing a mystery party.
 These spectator roles go to the pre-game site, but do not engage in pre-game tasks.
 Some spectator roles have fun things to do, such as with Creeps & Haunts, they are instructed to act as the ghosts while you play the ghost video for everyone.
 Just a fun surprise and it makes the spectators feel more included.

 This host instructions tell you to send your players to the free pre-game site before the party.
 If you have a bunch of players in secondary roles, you should still encourage access to the pre-game site at Your Mystery Party so they can watch the game trailer, review the character bios, and the synopsis (albeit the last two items might also be in their packet).
 This will reduce pre-game chaos once everyone logs into the video chat.

 This host instructions tell you to wait and play the player instruction video to start the game.
 However, with a large group - you want to minimize 'quiet time' while watching an instructional video, as they can start to grow impatient - unlike an intimate group.
 Therefore, get the player instruction video out of the way before the participants log into the video chat.
 Again, you want your group to know the deal and get ready to play to avoid any chaos.